-Graciously Sponsored by Susan Freund in Memory of John Freund & BIG ARTS Classical Series Circle Nancy Dehmlow, David Huggin & Ken Nees
+Graciously Sponsored by Susan Freund in Memory of John Freund & BIG ARTS Classical Circle Nancy Dehmlow, David Huggin & Ken Nees

 At just 13, he stunned the world.
 Today, pianist Alexander Malofeev is a global sensation hailed for his technical brilliance and emotional depth.
 Called “a world piano revolution” (Der Standard), he has performed with major orchestras and conductors across Europe, Asia, and the U.S.—including his standout debut at Carnegie Hall.